LPG Boiler to Heat Pump UK (2026 Guide)

 Replacing an LPG boiler with a heat pump is often one of the strongest upgrade cases in the UK heating market.

-Because LPG heating costs are already relatively high, many homeowners find heat pumps attractive for both long-term running costs and energy independence.
+Because LPG heating costs are already relatively high, many homeowners find heat pumps attractive for long-term running costs, energy independence and reduced reliance on delivered fuel.
+The temporary £9,000 grant can make the upfront case stronger for eligible homes.